 There are many opinions on this subject and they vary.
 My goal was to go through and pick a couple of the techniques which would apply to wood for wood signs.

-Applying Air – The warping is typically caused by the amount of moisture on the space of the wood and warp the opposite direction.
+Applying Air – The warping is typically caused by the amount of moisture on the space of the wood and warps in the opposite direction.
 A simple solution may be to use a fan and let the wood dry which may reduce or eliminate the warp.
-Beware to monitor the wood as too much drying on one side of the wood may cause it to warp the opposite direction.
+Beware to monitor the wood as too much drying on one side of the wood may cause it to warp in the opposite direction.

-Applying Heat – Taking a dampened cloth and placing on the concave (Inside cup or warp) side of of the wood.
+Applying Heat – Taking a dampened cloth and placing it on the concave (Inside cup or warp) side of the wood.
 Using an old iron, move across the wood with the grain to apply a little heat at a time.

 Monitor the wood during the time you are doing so and you will notice it will move back to a flattened state.
 This may not remove the total warp but will definitely work well to remove most of the warp.

 A less technical technique is to use a hairdryer to apply heat to the board.
 Monitor the warp as you apply the heat applying to the wood and slowly watch the warp remove.
 Although this method is simple it can be quite effective if you are patient with removing the warp in your wood for your wood sign.